AtliGudm/Music-Theory-Helper/README.md

 - Add Redux state management?
 - Have Relative/Parallel toggle?

-- Fix spacing and look of horizontal chord display
+- Fix how flat signs are being capitalized in modes like 'Dorian b5'